-GGU4YOU is the university's online service system which is accessed from the website, www.ggu.edu.
+myGGU is the university's online service system.
 User accounts are created automatically at the time of admission.
-User names and passwords are sent to students' e-mail address on record at the time of account creation.
-Students who do not receive their GGU4YOU account information or have any other questions may e-mail help@ggu.edu for assistance.
+Usernames and passwords are sent to students' e-mail address on record at the time of account creation.
+Students who do not receive their myGGU account information or have any other questions may e-mail help@ggu.edu for assistance.

-Students may use the GGU4YOU system to update their address and contact information, view course schedules, register for courses, get their exam number, see their grades, view degree program evaluations, order transcripts, view financial aid information, and make credit card payments.
+Students may use the myGGU system to update their address and contact information, view course schedules, register for courses, see their grades, view degree program evaluations, order transcripts, view financial aid information, and make credit card payments.

-GGU4YOU is available 24 hours a day, seven days a week, but access to registration and adding/dropping courses is subject to the published priority registration dates.
-Although traditional in-person services are available, students are strongly encouraged to use GGU4YOU for registration and other matters.
+myGGU is available 24 hours a day, seven days a week, but access to registration and adding/dropping courses is subject to the published priority registration dates.
+Although traditional in-person services are available, students are strongly encouraged to use myGGU for registration and other matters.